A CSUSM Social Justice Initiative to Stop Cultural Appropriation

 The California Indian Culture and Sovereignty Center and Dr. Joely Proudfit are the co-creators of the Beyond the Stereotype poster campaign and images.
 The posters are the product of a yearlong collaboration with many collaborators (below), and the work of several interdisciplinary classes and student research projects.

-- Office of Diversity, Educational Equity, Inclusion and Ombuds Services and Dr. Arturo Ocampo
+- Arturo Ocampo, Office of Diversity, Educational Equity and Inclusion

-- Dr. Fredi Avalos, Diversity and Multiculturalism Faculty Fellow
+- Fredi Avalos, Faculty Fellow in Cultural Intelligence

 - Public Relations Club